-Gmail, though known as the one of the most powerful mail services, isn’t free of pain points — especially for power users, who would want to save attachments in Drive, schedule mails, batch delete emails etc.
+Gmail, though known as the one of the most powerful mail services, isn’t pain-free, especially for the power users, who would want to save attachments in Drive, schedule emails, batch delete emails etc.

 Well, the good news is that now you can do all these and a lot more using Google Apps Scripts to ease your digi-life.
 Let’s take a look at these helpful scripts that Gmail users can benefit from.

-This script configure mails to auto-send them at a later point of time.
-The script uses your Gmail account (email@example.com) to send scheduled mails, hence you don’t lose your identity and the recipient hardly knows that it’s sent by an automated script.
-Internally, it uses Gmail’s labels to mark the mails to be scheduled.
+This script configure emails to auto-send them at a later point of time.
+The script uses your Gmail account (email@example.com) to send scheduled emails, hence you don’t lose your identity, and the recipient hardly knows that it’s sent by an automated script.
+Internally, it uses Gmail’s labels to mark the emails to be scheduled.

-This script can help you in situations when you need to send a reminder to your team of an upcoming meeting or workshop, or schedule greeting mails for birthday or other events, etc. Moreover, you can schedule work emails for time when you’d be offline or on vacation.
+This script can help you in situations when you need to send a reminder to your team of an upcoming meeting or workshop, schedule greeting emails for birthdays or other events, etc. Moreover, you can schedule work emails for the time when you’d be offline or on vacation.

-This script helps you manage and prioritize emails, especially if you receive them in large volumes — making email management as hard as fighting online privacy.
-Snoozing emails keeps away the unnecessary mails till the time you want them hidden, hence a cleaner inbox.
+This script helps you manage and prioritize emails, especially if you receive them in large volumes, making email management as hard as fighting online privacy.
+Snoozing emails keeps away unnecessary mails till the time you want them hidden, hence a cleaner inbox.

 This script keeps a record of your email account’s usage and helps you to understand or improve your email activities per your work requirements.
-Moreover, it also auto-sends an email to you with the attached report — works quite straight and automatic, as expected.
+Moreover, it also auto-sends an email to you with the attached reportbarworks quite straight and automatic, as expected.

 This script auto-saves the PDF versions of your conversations in your Drive and can be extended to convert all your mails.
 The included examples show as how to convert starred or unread messages from inbox.
 However, the script does require some work if you wish to extend or configure it.

-This script scans all the emails in your inbox after every minute, for archived yet unread messages (placed anywhere but inbox) and marks them read.
-You can also extend it to work on emails with custom labels only — by replacing
+This script scans all the emails in your inbox every minute for archived yet unread messages (placed anywhere but inbox) and marks them read.
+You can also extend it to work on emails with custom labels only by replacing

 label:unread -label:inbox with

-This script saves your time and relieves you from checking or re-visiting unwanted emails — you can just archive them once to get rid of them easily.
-It’s most helpful for notification or report mails like from banks, service operators, etc. that are important to keep yet doesn’t need you to check them.
+This script saves your time and relieves you from checking or re-visiting unwanted emailsbaryou can just archive them once to get rid of them easily.
+It’s most helpful for notification or reports emails like from banks, service operators, etc. that are important to keep yet don’t need you to check them.

-The script gets all the email addresses from all of your messages having a particular label in your Gmail inbox, thus helps you know who you contact with.
-It can process large volumes of emails within seconds, and can list the sender’s name and the first communication’s details with the sender.
+The script gets all the email addresses from all of your messages having a particular label in your Gmail inbox, thus helping you know who you contact.
+It can process large volumes of emails within seconds and can list the sender’s name and the first communication’s details with the sender.